shachoi/HANet/README.md

 This pretrained model is from [MIT CSAIL Computer Vision Group](http://sceneparsing.csail.mit.edu/)

 #### Mapillary pretrained ResNext-101
-You can finetune HANet from Mapillary pretrained ResNext-101.
+You can finetune HANet from Mapillary pretrained ResNext-101 using the training script **"<path_to_hanet>/scripts/train_resnext_fr_pretrain.sh"**.
-Download from [this link](https://drive.google.com/file/d/1GJ4VOSiLwNuyqOgRqQoe9FbvnklI2TYe/view?usp=sharing) and put it into following directory.
+Download it from [this link](https://drive.google.com/file/d/1GJ4VOSiLwNuyqOgRqQoe9FbvnklI2TYe/view?usp=sharing) and put it into following directory.
 ```
 <path_to_hanet>/pretrained/resnext_mapillary_0.47475.pth
 ```